aws/aws-connected-device-framework/source/packages/services/provisioning/docs/configuration.md

       /*
         Feature toggle.
 If enabled, will delete certificates when a thing is deleted and the certificate is no longer in use.
       */
-      "deleteCertificates": null,
+      "certificates": null,
       /*
         Feature toggle.
-If enabled, will delete policies when a thing is deleted and the policiy is no longer in use.
+If enabled, will delete policies when a thing is deleted and the policy is no longer in use.
       */
-      "deletePolicies": null
+      "policies": null
     }
   },
   "cors": {